bloopybae/obsbot-control-linux/README.md

 - `docs/CONTRIBUTING.md` — patterns for adding new controls and working with the architecture.
 - `docs/ROADMAP.md` — current status, planned enhancements, and technical debt tracking.
 - `docs/adr/001-application-architecture.md` — architecture decisions for the GUI and internal tooling.

+## Releases
+- Versioned with SemVer.
+Tag `vMAJOR.MINOR.PATCH` on `main` when you are ready to ship.
+- GitHub Actions (`.github/workflows/release.yml`) builds the project, packages an AppImage, generates checksums, and uploads artifacts to the tagged GitHub Release automatically.
+- Release assets include the virtual camera service templates so users can enable the feature through the app’s “Set Up Virtual Camera” wizard—no CLI required unless they prefer it.

 ## Contributing & Support
 - File bugs and feature ideas at `https://github.com/bloopybae/obsbot-control-linux/issues`.